 - Check your vocal tone.
 Do you sound interested or bored?
 Judgmental or supportive?

-- Smile, nod and make eye contact more than usual when you’re on camera or behind a mask.
+- Smile, nod and make eye contact more than usual when you’re on camera.

-- Check in with people, not just to reiterate action items but to build relationships.
+- Check-in with people to reiterate action items and build relationships.
 The new normal can leave people feeling isolated, unheard and misunderstood.

-- If people will see you and your surroundings during a meeting, turn on your camera before the call.
+- Turn on your camera before the call.
 Check for clutter, glare and lighting issues that could detract from the conversation.

 - Remove anything that might take your attention off the discussion.
 People can tell when your mind is elsewhere.
 You wouldn’t play on your phone or work on something else if you were all in the same room, so don’t do these things when you are meeting virtually.

 - Make as much eye contact as possible.

 - Modulate your voice to get your intentions across.

 - Choose your words carefully so you say exactly what you mean.

 - Speak up and articulate clearly.

 - Use hand signals and nodding to let people know they have it right.